NikuraCorp/build-inspencer-Engine/README.md

   The Engine uses [LwjGL 3](https://www.lwjgl.org) as the main renderer.
   in the future I will implement
   * Software Render
-  * and import DirectX 3d libraries into JAVA
+  * and import DirectX 3d libraries into JAVA  \/
+  * FIX Directx4j system

 ## Low Engine Power